 - Research & Experiential Learning

-In addition to opportunities that exist for all outstanding undergraduates at Oregon State University, University Honors College students are eligible to apply for the following sources of support for research and experiential learning.
-Please note that students who have not previously received an experiential award during the current academic year will have preference in review, and students are not eligible to receive multiple UHC awards for the same experience.
+In addition to opportunities that exist for all outstanding undergraduates at Oregon State University, Honors College students are eligible to apply for the following sources of support for research and experiential learning.
+Please note that students who have not previously received an experiential award during the current academic year will have preference in review, and students are not eligible to receive multiple HC awards for the same experience.
 In general, students are eligible to receive one experiential award each academic year they are enrolled in the Honors College.
 Receipt of awards is not guaranteed, and applications are reviewed based on impact of the funding and value of the experience on applicant's goals and education.